Wasp Nest Removal Cost: 2026 Pricing Guide

 Emergency or same-day service

 If someone in your household is allergic to stings or the nest is in a high-traffic area, you may need same-day removal.
 Emergency service typically adds $50 to $100 to the base price.
+For guidance on handling urgent pest situations, see our guide on when to call an exterminator.

 DIY vs. Professional Wasp Nest Removal